biocatiit/musclex/docs/AppSuite/AddIntensitiesSME/Add-Intensities-ME-How-to-use.md

 When the program opens, a **Select Experiments** panel is shown.
 Use it to choose the experiments to load:

-1. Click **Browse Folder…** to pick a parent directory containing your experiment subdirectories and/or HDF5 files.
+1. Click **Add Folder…** to pick a parent directory containing your experiment subdirectories and/or HDF5 files.
+You can click this button multiple times to accumulate experiments from several different parent directories; **Clear List** removes everything from the available list and lets you start over.
 2. The list of available experiments (subdirectories and `.h5`/`.hdf5` files found in the parent folder) is populated automatically.
 System folders such as `aime_results`, `aise_results`, and `calibration` are excluded.
 3. Select the experiments to include using Ctrl/Shift-click, or use **Select All** / **Select None**.
 4. Click **Load** to build the alignment table.

 Once loaded, the program switches to the main table view.
+The output folder can be changed at any time via **File > Change Output Directory…**.

 ## Workflow Overview

 A **Workflow Guide** dialog is shown on first launch (and can be reopened at any time via the **Workflow Guide** button in the top bar).
 The recommended steps are:

-1. **Browse and select experiments** — click *Browse Folder…* to choose a parent directory, select one or more experiments from the list, then click *Load*.
+1. **Browse and select experiments** — click *Add Folder…* to choose a parent directory, select one or more experiments from the list, then click *Load*.
+Repeat *Add Folder…* if you want experiments from more than one parent directory.
 2. **Set the global (reference) image** — by default the first image is the reference.
 Right-click a row and choose *Set as Global Base* to change it.
 3. **Detect misalignment** — click *Detect Centers & Rotations* in the alignment panel.
 The table highlights rows whose center distance or rotation difference exceeds the configured thresholds.
-Use *Compute Image Difference* to add pixel-level comparison scores.
+Pairwise pixel-level *Image Difference* scores are filled in automatically as a side effect (see [Alignment thresholds](#alignment-thresholds)).
 4. **Correct misaligned images** — select a misaligned row and adjust its center/rotation.
 Right-click → *Apply to Subsequent Images* for progressive drift, or *Ignore* to exclude an image entirely.
-5. **Choose a grouping mode** — switch between **Group by Index** and **Group by Exp** using the top tab bar.
-Summing always produces one output file per frame index.
+5. **Choose a table view** — switch between **Group by Index** and **Group by Exp** using the top tab bar.
+This is purely a re-ordering of rows in the table; summing always produces one output file per frame index regardless of the view.
 6. **Sum Images** — choose *Average* or *Sum* in *Image Operations*, then click **Sum Images by Index**.
 7. **Inspect results** — switch to the **Result** tab to browse and preview the output images.

 ## Table View

 The alignment table lists every image across all loaded experiments.
 Each row corresponds to one image from one experiment.
-The table has two view modes, selectable via the top tab bar:
+The table has two view modes, selectable via the top tab bar. **The two views only change how rows are sorted in the table**; the underlying summation always groups frames by index (frame *i* from every experiment goes into output file *i*).

-- **Group by Index** — rows are sorted and grouped by frame index (one group per frame number, containing one row per experiment).
-This is the primary view for summing corresponding frames.
+- **Group by Index** — rows are sorted by frame index (one group per frame number, containing one row per experiment).
+Best for spot-checking that the same index across experiments is aligned.
-- **Group by Exp** — rows are sorted and grouped by experiment, showing all frames within each experiment together.
+- **Group by Exp** — rows are sorted by experiment, showing all frames within each experiment contiguously.
+Best for following drift within a single experiment.

 Each row shows: